Dorcas Affo-Toffey

-Dorcas Affo-Toffey (4 May 1972) is a Ghanaian entrepreneur, philanthropist and politician.
+Dorcas Affo-Toffey (born 4 May 1975) is a Ghanaian entrepreneur, philanthropist and politician.
 She is a member of the National Democratic Congress (NDC).
 She is the member of parliament for the Jomoro Constituency in the Western Region.

 Early life and education

-Dorcas Affo-Toffey was born on 4 May 1972, in Tikobo No. 1 to the late Stephen Ackah Toffey and Mary Afo Danyi.
+Dorcas Affo-Toffey was born on 4 May 1975, in Tikobo No. 1 to the late Stephen Ackah Toffey and Mary Afo Danyi.
 She was born into a large family, the 18th born of her father's twenty-three children but the last born of her mother's five children.
 She had her basic school in Tikobo No. 1 and Ideal Preparatory school in Takoradi and gained admission to the Nkroful Agriculture Secondary School in 1986 where she had her secondary school education.
-After completing her secondary school education, she relocated to USA to join her elder brothers.
-During that period she studied courses on Dental hygiene, real estate management, branding and customer service.
+After completing her secondary school education, she relocated to the USA to join her elder brothers.
+During that period she studied courses on dental hygiene, real estate management, branding and customer service.

-She holds a diploma in Branding and Customer Service Management.
-She later furthered her education at Knutsford University College where she completed with a Bachelor of Science degree in Marketing and subsequently a Master of Business Administration (MBA) in marketing.
+She holds a diploma in branding and customer service management.
+She later completed a Bachelor of Science degree in marketing at Knutsford University College.
+She has a Master of Business Administration (MBA) in marketing from Knutsford University College.

+In 2024, Hon.
+Dorcas Affo-Toffey received her Master of Business Administration (Generic) from Accra Business School.
+She also received Master of Science (MSc.) in Energy and Sustainability Management from Regent University College.

 Career

-For over 25 years, Afo-Toffey worked in different sectors during her stay in USA.
+For over 25 years, Afo-Toffey worked in different sectors during her stay in the USA.
 The sectors encompassed health, education administration, real estate development, entrepreneurship and philanthropy fields.
-From 2002 to present, she had established and managed several companies in Atlanta Georgia in USA, which included; Queen D Beauty and Topeka Properties, a building and construction firm.
-She is also a senior partner of Selfie Homes in Atlanta Georgia USA.
+Since 2002, she has established and managed several companies in Atlanta, Georgia in the US, which included; Queen D Beauty and Topeka Properties, a building and construction firm.
+She is also a senior partner of Selfie Homes in Atlanta, Georgia, USA.
 She returned to Ghana in 2012 to continue her entrepreneurship career of which she is currently the chief executive officer and Country Representative for Nano Fix IT Company, and Sebastian Closet Inc respectively.